Skip to main content

 By Daniel J. Middleton

-That’s why you need bar and tavern liquor liability insurance.
+That's where bar and tavern liquor liability insurance comes in.

 Liquor Liability Insurance for Bars and Taverns

 As a tavern owner in CNY, you know that serving alcohol comes with certain risks.
-You want to protect your business from lawsuits and claims.
+You want to help shield your business from lawsuits and claims.
 Both could arise from your customers’ actions after they leave your establishment.
-Liquor liability insurance is the answer.
+Liquor liability insurance can help you do that.

 It covers the costs of legal defense, settlements, and judgments you may face as a result of a liquor-related incident.